dexsuite/dex-urdf/README.md

 <summary>Improved visual mesh</summary>
 Consistent mesh format.
 All visual mesh are stored as `.obj` but not `.dae`, since different DAE loader may treat DAE differently, resulting inconsistent behavior across different URDF parser.
+For enhanced support of physically based rendering, every URDF file in this repository is accompanied by a GLTF version of urdf, which contains meshes in glb format, in addition to a standard urdf with obj mesh.
+Many simulators, such as IsaacGym and SAPIEN, can utilize the glb version to achieve superior visual results.
 </details>

 <details>